Partition functions of determinantal point processes on polarized K\"ahler manifolds: Introduction

-Let $(M,\omega)$ be a polarized \kahler manifold.
-That is, there is a Hermitian line bundle $(L,h)$ over $M$ such that its Chern curvature form is given by $-i\omega$.
-Let $d_k:=\dim H^0(M,L^k)$.
-The determinantal point process (DPP) associated with $L^k$ is a probability measure $\mu_{k,\omega}$ on $M^{d_k}$ defined as \be \mu_{k,\omega}:=\frac{1}{Z_k[h]}|\Psi^k(z_1,\cdots,z_{d_k})|^2_{(h^k)^{\boxtimes d_k}}\prod_{i=1}^{d_k}\frac{\omega^n}{n!}, \ee where $\Psi^k$ is a holomorphic section of $(L^k)^{\boxtimes d_k}$ over $M^{d_k}$ given by the Slater determinant.
+where $\Psi^k$ is a holomorphic section of $(L^k)^{\boxtimes d_k}$ over $M^{d_k}$ given by the Slater determinant.
 A more detailed definition will be given in Section \ref{sectiondpp}.
-It was first introduced by Berman and subsequently studied by him, particularly regarding its relation to canonical Kähler metrics \cite{berman2018kahler,berman2022measure,berman2024probabilistic}.
+It was introduced by Berman and subsequently studied by him, particularly regarding its relation to canonical Kähler metrics \cite{berman2018kahler,berman2022measure,berman2024probabilistic}.
 See also \cite{fujita2016berman,fujita2018k,aoi2024microscopic} for related results.

-The first term in the large $k$ asymptotics of the normalization factor $Z_k[h]$, also known as the partition function, was obtained and proved to be equal to the Aubin-Yau functional by Berman-Boucksom \cite{berman2010growth}.
-In fact, they considered a more general setting, and their results have been recently extended in \cite{finski2025small}.
-In this paper, we focus on the (smooth) polarized case and derive the full asymptotic expansion of $Z_k[h]$ as $k\rightarrow\infty$, identifying its coefficients with geometric functionals on \kahler metrics.
+The normalization factor $Z_k[h]$, also known as the partition function, is essentially Donaldson's $\mathcal{L}_k$-functional introduced in \cite{donaldson2005scalar}.
+The first term in the large $k$ asymptotics of $Z_k[h]$ without assuming positivity of the curvature of $h$, was studied by Berman-Boucksom \cite{berman2010growth}, extending the method of \cite{donaldson2005scalar}.
+For a recent extension of their results, see \cite{finski2025small}.
+In this paper, we focus on the (smooth) positive curvature case and derive the full asymptotic expansion of $Z_k[h]$ as $k\rightarrow\infty$, identifying its coefficients with geometric functionals on K\"ahler metrics.

-Note that $Z_k[h]$ is essentially the $\mathcal{L}$-functional introduced in \cite{donaldson2005scalar}, where its relation to the Bergman kernel asymptotics was also discussed.
+The relation between the asymptotic expansion of $Z_k[h]$ and Bergman kernel asymptotics was given in \cite{donaldson2005scalar}.
 Following \cite{klevtsov2017quantum,shen2025geometric}, we have an alternative way to obtain an asymptotic expansion of $Z_k[h]$ using the Quillen anomaly formula \cite{bismut1988analytic} and the asymptotic expansion of the Ray-Singer analytic torsion \cite{vasserot1989asymptotics,finski2018full}.
 We will review the Quillen anomaly formula and Ray-Singer analytic torsion in Section \ref{subsec}.
 Combining these two approaches, we can study the properties of the coefficients in the asymptotic expansion.